 The following table includes the investment objective for each Fund that is available under the Policy.
 There is no guarantee that any of the Funds will achieve its stated objective.
 There is a Subaccount with a similar name as its corresponding underlying Fund.
 The following table also identifies the Subaccount that corresponds with each Fund.
-You bear the entire investment risks of the Funds You select.
-The degree of investment risk You assume will depend on the Subaccounts You select.
-You should consider Your allocation carefully.
-The investment objectives, principal investment strategies, principal risks and management of the Funds are described in the attached VIP Series prospectus, which You should read carefully before investing.
-You may obtain a VIP Series prospectus by writing to Us at Our Administrative
+You bear the entire investment risks of the Funds You select through the corresponding Subaccounts.
+The degree of investment risk You assume will depend on the Subaccounts (and the underlying Funds they invest in) You select.
+You should consider Your allocations carefully.
+The investment objectives, principal investment strategies, principal risks and management of the Funds are described in the accompanying VIP Series prospectus.
+You may obtain a VIP Series prospectus by writing to Us at Our Administrative Office, located at Raritan Plaza 1, Edison, NJ 08837, calling Us at 1-800-832-7783 between the hours of 9:00 a.m. to 6:00 p.m., Eastern Time, or faxing Us at 732-510-4209.
+You also can obtain a VIP Series prospectus www.delawarefunds.com/dcio/literat ure

-Office, located at Raritan Plaza 1, Edison, NJ 08837, calling Us at 1-800-832-7783 between the hours of 9:00 a.m. to 6:00 p.m., Eastern Time, or faxing Us at 732-510-4209.
-You also can obtain a VIP Series prospectus at www.delawarefunds.com/dcio/literat ure..
+Subaccount Fund Investment Objective Covered Call Delaware VIP Covered Long-term capital appreciation.
+Strategy Subaccount Call Strategy Series Equity Income Delaware VIP Equity Total return.
+Subaccount Income Series Fund For Income Delaware VIP Fund For High current income.
+Subaccount Income Series Government Cash Delaware VIP Current income consistent with the Management Government Cash preservation of capital and maintenance of Subaccount Management Series liquidity.
+Growth and Income Delaware VIP Growth Long-term growth of capital and current Subaccount and Income Series income.
+International Delaware VIP Long-term capital growth.
+Subaccount International Series Investment Grade Delaware VIP A maximum level of income consistent with Subaccount Investment Grade investment primarily in investment grade debt Series securities.
+Limited Duration Delaware VIP Limited Current income consistent with low volatility of Bond Subaccount Duration Bond Series principal.
+Opportunity Delaware VIP Long-term capital growth.
+Subaccount Opportunity Series Growth Equity Delaware VIP Growth Long-term growth of capital.

-Subaccount Fund Investment Objective Covered Call Strategy Subaccount Delaware VIP Covered Call Strategy Series Long-term capital appreciation.
-Equity Income Subaccount Delaware VIP Equity Income Series Total return.
-Fund For Income Subaccount Delaware VIP Fund For Income Series High current income.
-Government Cash Management Subaccount Delaware VIP Government Cash Management Series Current income consistent with the preservation of capital and maintenance of liquidity.
-Growth and Income Subaccount Delaware VIP Growth and Income Series Long-term growth of capital and current income.
-International Subaccount Delaware VIP International Series Long-term capital growth.
-Investment Grade Subaccount Delaware VIP Investment Grade Series A maximum level of income consistent with investment primarily in investment grade debt securities.
-Limited Duration Bond Subaccount Delaware VIP Limited Duration Bond Series Current income consistent with low volatility of principal.
-Opportunity Subaccount Delaware VIP Opportunity Series Long-term capital growth.
-Growth Equity Subaccount Delaware VIP Growth Equity Series Long-term growth of capital.
-Special Situations Subaccount Delaware VIP Special Situations Series Long-term growth of capital.
-Total Return Subaccount Delaware VIP Total Return Series Sustainable current income with potential for capital appreciation with moderate investment risk.
+Subaccount Equity Series Special Situations Delaware VIP Special Long-term growth of capital.
+Subaccount Situations Series Total Return Delaware VIP Total Sustainable current income with potential for Subaccount Return Series capital appreciation with moderate investment risk.